oddbird/knet/README.rst

 necessary if you plan to modify Sass files and re-generate CSS), install Bundler (``gem install bundler``) and then run ``bundle install``.

-If you make changes to the client-side Handlebars templates in ``jstemplates/``, run ``bin/grunt`` to recompile the templates.
-Alternatively, run ``bin/grunt watch`` (takes over a terminal) to watch for changes to the templates and recompile automatically.

 Deployment
 ----------